CLB(LOCAL) - BUILDINGS, GROUNDS, AND EQUIPMENT MANAGEMENT: MAINTENANCE

 The District's IPM program shall govern the District's use of pesticides, herbicides, and other chemical agents for the purpose of controlling pests, rodents, insects, and weeds in and around District facilities.

 The Superintendent shall designate the IPM coordinator(s), who shall be registered with the Texas Department of Agriculture.
-The IPM coordinator(s) shall receive training in accordance with law and shall ensure training is provided to District employees, as necessary.
+The IPM coordinator(s) shall receive training in accordance with law and shall provide training to District employees, as necessary.

 Application Time Frame